 Darshan Singh (Vice Chair)

-Darshan Singh is a partner in the Asiatic Trading Company.
+Darshan Singh currently serves as the Commissioner on the Human Services Commission, City and County of San Francisco Human Services Agency.
+He served as the Community Investment and Infrastructure Commission until March 2019.
+He is a partner in the Asiatic Trading Company.
+He has served as commissioner, vice president and president of the San Francisco Redevelopment Agency.
+He has served as the founding Chairman of San Francisco’s Parking and Traffic Commission, as a member of the State of California’s Economic Development Commission, as a member of the Mayor’s Taxi Task Force, as an advisor to the Federation of Indian American Associations, and as a member of the Board of Directors of the Indo-American Chamber of Commerce.
+He has been a vice president, and president of San Francisco’s Council of District Merchants Associations, an umbrella organization of 35 district merchants associations.
+He currently serves on its Board of Directors.
+He holds a Masters of Science from San Francisco State University and a Bachelor’s in Science from the Delhi School of Economics.
 He is an active participant in his community.
-He has served as commissioner, vice president and president of the San Francisco Redevelopment Agency and currently serves as commissioner on San Francisco's Community Investment and Infrastructure Commission, successor to the Redevelopment Agency.
-He has served as the founding Chairman of San Francisco's Parking and Traffic Commission, as a member of the State of California's Economic Development Commission, as a member of the Mayor's Taxi Task Force, as an advisor to the Federation of Indian American Associations, as a member of the Board of Directors of the Indo-American Chamber of Commerce.
-He has been a vice president, and president of San Francisco's Council of District Merchants Associations, an umbrella organization of 35 district merchants associations.
-He currently serves on its Board of Directors.
-He holds a Masters of Science from San Francisco State University and a Bachelor's in Science from the Delhi School of Economics.

 Felipe Martin is the President and Chief Executive Officer of Martin Brothers Construction.
 He previously worked as a correctional officer with the Department of Corrections and Rehabilitation, and as a service representative, and computer analyst in the telecommunications industry.
 He is a member of the Construction Managers Financial Association, Society of American Military Engineers, American Society of Civil Engineers, and United Contractors Association.

 Dr. Armond Aghakhanian